 Technicians will get an opportunity to access and update the crucial information in customer location with this app, like work orders, Service Appointments, inventory, and parts.
 The important advantage of the mobile application is it’s also available in offline mode.

 Parts/Inventory management is used to track and manage parts/products which are available for storage, request, transfer, and consumption to complete the work order by the Technician.

 The Technician should take care of maintaining parts/products in the warehouse.

 Service Report output Document:

-The Technician will generate service report after completion of the work order.
-The service report will have all the information related to work order like customer information, pricing information, product details (related to parts like a discount, list price, unit price, tax, and total price).
+The Technician will generate a service report after completion of the work order.
+The service report will have all the information related to work orders like customer information, pricing information, product details (related to parts like a discount, list price, unit price, tax, and total price).